2022 International Seminar Series

 A mixed-reality hybrid event collaboratively negotiated in platform and topic in part 1.
 This will be the start of the regular form hosted in VR.

-This half-day hybrid kōrero takes up the important topic of visual ethics as a dialogue between researchers, students, teachers and the academy – a conversation started some time ago by AVP and friends at PESA.
-It will be of interest to all concerned and we are particularly keen to facilitate robust discussion between these groups about what it means to represent learners through images and their (re)production.
-We extend a special invitation to those who serve on ethics committees within (and beyond) the academy or who share an interest in understanding the constraints and opportunities for approaches to visual ethics that are not only responsible but ‘re/sponse-able’.
+This half-day summit took up the important topic of visual ethics as a dialogue between researchers, students, teachers and the academy – a conversation started some time ago by AVP and friends at PESA.
+We were particularly keen to facilitate robust discussion between groups about what it means to represent learners through images and their (re)production.
+We extended a special invitation to those who serve on ethics committees within (and beyond) the academy or who share an interest in understanding the constraints and opportunities for approaches to visual ethics that are not only responsible but ‘re/sponse-able’.
+Participants were sent a set of 3 minute video provocations in the weeks leading up to this event.

 This half-day hybrid kōrerorero addresses the role of visual methodologies in new materialist theory/practice in education and beyond.
 “Visualisation,” or scopic representation, is often taken to be central to Western science and its offshoots, grounding concepts such as objectivity, verification and perspective that inform much positivist and some interpretativist research.
 But other approaches to the visual in research are possible, many of which have been taken up by new materialist researchers: cartography (Deleuze & Guattari), diffraction (Barad), haptic vision (Puig de la Bellacasa), to name just three.
 In this symposium, we will explore through discussions and workshops how new materialist theorists/practitioners have exercised their visual image-ination in their research in education and beyond.